 Depending on the business, there are several picking methods such as batch picking, zone picking, wave picking, and more.
 You can choose the most appropriate picking method to reduce operational costs, enhance warehouse efficiency, boost customer satisfaction, and improve productivity.

-• Using autonomous mobile robots (AMRs) or automated guided vehicles (AGVs), workers can pick more orders simultaneously, reducing human error and improving picking speed.
+- Integrate autonomous mobile robots (AMRs) or automated guided vehicles (AGVs) to assist workers in picking multiple orders simultaneously, reducing manual effort and minimizing errors.

 4. Packing